 Protein levels within cells are controlled by a balance between their synthesis rate and their rate of degradation.
 Protein degradation provides a natural mechanism to maintain protein levels at a stable equilibrium, to remove aged or faulty proteins, or to rapidly eliminate the activity of certain regulatory proteins in response to specific signals.
 The human body has a highly conserved degradation machinery known as the ubiquitin proteasome system, or UPS, that can identify and break down proteins into their component amino acids.
 This process is mediated in part by a family of proteins called E3 ligases.
 The primary role of E3 ligases is to act as a quality control inspector by identifying proteins that are old, damaged, misfolded or otherwise deemed ready for degradation.
-When an E3 ligase identifies a target protein for degradation, it attaches a molecular tag called ubiquitin in a process called ubiquitination.
-This ubiquitination process typically continues until the target protein is poly-ubiquitinated, it is released by the E3 ligase and is then quickly recognized by a proteasome, which is the cell's recycling plant.
-The proteasome degrades poly-ubiquitinated proteins into their component amino acids, and these amino acids can then be recycled to form new proteins or can be excreted by the cell.
+When an E3 ligase identifies a target protein for degradation, it attaches a molecular tag called ubiquiting ubiquitins, known as poly-ubiquitination.
+Once the target protein is poly-ubiquitinated, it is released by the E3 ligase and is then quickly recognized by a proteasome, which is the cell's recycling plant.
+The proteasome degrades poly-ubiquitinated proteins into their component amino acids can then be recycled to form new proteins or can be excreted by the cell.
 This process is illustrated in the following graphic.